-I would recommend blogging about a broader range of topics and then after 6 months, evaluate what content does best and narrow down your niche from there.
+I would recommend blogging about a broader range of topics (that are cohesive with one another) and then after 6 months, evaluate what content does best and narrow down your niche from there.

 I’m going to warn you right now…do not get attached to a particular blog name.

 If you’ve already purchased a URL, you’re golden.
 You can move on to Step 3.

 If you haven’t and are still in the brainstorming phase or haven’t looked into available URLs, this step might prove itself harder than you’d think.

 Why you ask?
 If someone has already purchased the URL with your great blog name idea (whether they are actively using it or not), it won’t be available to you.

 If you haven’t come up with a blog name or the one you want is unavailable, this is what I encourage you to do: